Terms & Policies

 • All of our services run in the cloud.
 Plait does not run our own routers, load balancers, DNS servers, or physical servers.

-• All of our services and data are hosted in AWS facilities and protected by AWS security, as described at http://aws.amazon.com/security/sharing-the-security-responsibility.
+• All of our services and data are hosted in Azure facilities and protected by Azure security, as described at https://learn.microsoft.com/en-us/azure/security/fundamentals/shared-responsibility.
 Plait services have been built with disaster recovery in mind.

-• All of our infrastructure is spread across two (2) AWS data centres (availability zones) and will continue to work should any one of those data centres fail unexpectedly.
-Amazon does not disclose the location of its data centres.
-As such, Plait builds on the physical security and environmental controls provided by AWS.
-See http://aws.amazon.com/security for details of AWS security infrastructure.
+• All of our infrastructure is spread across two (2) Azure data centers (Azure availability zones) and will continue to work should any one of those data centers fail unexpectedly.
+Azure does not disclose the locations of its data centers.
+As such, Plait builds on the physical security and environmental controls provided by Azure.
+See https://learn.microsoft.com/en-us/azure/security/fundamentals/physical-security for details of Azure security infrastructure.

-• All of our servers are within our own virtual private cloud (VPC) with network access control lists (ACL’s) that prevent unauthorised requests getting to our internal network.
+• All of our servers are within our own virtual private cloud (VPC) with network access control lists that prevent unauthorized requests getting to our internal network.

 • Plait uses a backup solution for datastores that contain customer data.